wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    ### Output file

-   To output a file:
+   To output a file to a pod named "pod-x":

-   <pre>kubectl logs alta3pod | sudo tee ~/opt/answers/mypod.logs</pre>
+   <pre>kubectl logs pod-x | sudo tee ~/opt/answers/mypod.logs</pre>

 1. <strong>19 questions</strong> means less than 10 minutes per question.
 But the recommended strategy is to avoid getting bogged down on long and complex questions.
 First go through all the questions to answer the easiest ones first.
 Along the way, mark ones you want to go back to.

    NOTE: Although there are 19 objectives, not all objectives may be in every exam.

-1. A Notpad is available during the exam.
+1. Paste to the Notpad available during the exam.
+Save commands there for copy rather than retype.

+   <pre><strong>k -n pluto get all -o wide
+   </strong></pre>

+1. The above get listings for namespace "pluto".

+1. Run a busybox web server to test access externally:

+   <pre><strong>k run tmp --restart=Never --rm --image=busybox -i -- wget -O- 10.12.2.15
+   </strong></pre>

 ### After exam